kswlee/MP4Parser/README.md

 MP4Parser
 ====

 **mp4.js** is a simple JavaScript MP4 parser for reading MP4 boxes.
 Currently, mvhd and tkhd are the one completely parsed.
+Check the online example: http://mp4parser.kennylee.co/example/

 Example
 ====